-1 All diploma program students, with the exception of Vocational Nursing, must pay a \$25 nonrefundable application fee upon enrollment.
-Vocational Nursing students and all Associate degree program students must pay a \$75 nonrefundable application fee upon enrollment.

-2 Includes administrative and technology fees, uniforms, books, and program supplies.
-For clinical and degree programs, this also includes health and background screenings, test preparation, and testing, licensure, and certification fees.

-3 Effective January 1, 2015, the Student Tuition Recovery Fund (STRF) assessment rate will be zero (\$0) per \$1,000.
+- 1 All diploma program students, with the exception of Vocational Nursing, must pay a \$25 nonrefundable application fee upon enrollment.
+Vocational Nursing students and all Associate degree program students must pay a \$75 nonrefundable application fee upon enrollment. - 2 Includes administrative and technology fees, uniforms, books, and program supplies.
+For clinical and degree programs, this also includes health and background screenings, test preparation, and testing, licensure, and certification fees. - 3 Effective January 1, 2015, the Student Tuition Recovery Fund (STRF) assessment rate will be zero (\$0) per \$1,000.
 Therefore, all institutions required to collect STRF assessments must stop collecting STRF assessments from students.

-not paid by any third-party payer such as an employer, government program or other payer unless you have a separate agreement to repay the third party.
+You must pay the state-imposed assessment for the Student Tuition Recovery Fund (STRF) if all of the following applies to you: 1) You are a student, who is a California resident, or are enrolled in a residency program, and prepay all or part of your tuition either by cash, guaranteed student loans, or personal loans, and 2) Your total charges are not paid by any third-party payer such as an employer, government program or other payer unless you have a separate agreement to repay the third party.
 Payments made to STRF are nonrefundable.
-You are not eligible for protection from the STRF and you are not required to pay the STRF assessment fee, if either of the following applies:

-1) You are not a California resident, or are not enrolled in a residency program, or 2) Your total charges are paid by a third party, such as an employer, government program or other payer, and you have no separate agreement to repay the third party.
+You are not eligible for protection from the STRF and you are not required to pay the STRF assessment fee, if either of the following applies: 1) You are not a California resident, or are not enrolled in a residency program, or 2) Your total charges are paid by a third party, such as an employer, government program or other payer, and you have no separate agreement to repay the third party.